Sunday, 12 June 2016

 The rear door was restored and it was painted back to their original London Buses livery, complete with SW garage code.
 It has since appeared at bus rallies and running days.
 When Blue Triangle was bought by Go Ahead, the bus was passed to London Bus Company under the same owner.

-The Volvo Alisa V3 wasn’t the first double deck bus with two staircases; Walsall Corporation experimented with a Daimler Fleetline CRC6-36 with Northern Counties body which contained 2 staircases and a dual door at each end.
+The Volvo Ailsa V3 wasn’t the first double deck bus with two staircases; Walsall Corporation experimented with a Daimler Fleetline CRC6-36 with Northern Counties body which contained 2 staircases and a dual door at each end.
 The registration of the bus is XDH56G and you can read more about that bus here.

 References: